w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

   to upload the file you want to mint.
 - After uploading your file, get the
   [Content Identifier (CID)](https://docs.ipfs.tech/concepts/content-addressing/#what-is-a-cid).
-  This is a unique string of letters and numbers that will act as a marker to link the data uploaded onto [IPFS](https://ipfs.tech/#how) to the collection or item ID you own.
+  This unique string of letters and numbers will act as a marker to link the data uploaded onto [IPFS](https://ipfs.tech/#how) to the collection or item ID you own.
 - Prepare the metadata file and add your CID (see below):

 ```